 The intimidated, conflict-avoidant spouse may have to learn to speak up.
 The intimidating, conflict-dominant spouse may need to sharpen those listening skills quietly.

 There is no medal for the most passive spouse.
-You may be bottling-up tensions, disagreements, hurt feelings, unmet needs, and unfulfilled expectations, and all the “little things” that accrue during years of marriage which are far more dangerous for your health and the health of your marriage.
+When it comes to fighting in marriage, you may be bottling-up tensions, disagreements, hurt feelings, unmet needs, and unfulfilled expectations, and all the “little things” that accrue during years of marriage which are far more dangerous for your health and the health of your marriage.
 Stuffing it all down, ignoring it, or pretending everything is okay eventually leads to acidic bitterness, corrosive resentment, and a sense of entitlement to go outside your marital boundaries and do things that will devastate your marriage.
 Bring that stuff to the surface in a healthy, productive way.

 Dr. John Gottman, researcher, writer, lecturer, and all-around couples guru said this: “Our research has shown that 69% of relationship conflict is about perpetual problems.
 All couples have them—these problems are grounded in the fundamental differences that any two people face.
 They are either fundamental differences in your personalities that repeatedly create conflict or fundamental differences in your lifestyle needs.”